 Weather permitting we will approach the small neighbouring island of Raijua under sail.
 After disembarking at the harbour we will take a short drive to the fenced enclosure of Udju Dima, the residence of the Rajas of Raijua since at least the early nineteenth century.
 After a formal welcome we will be entertained by local dancers clad in traditional costume and be shown the range of textiles used on the island.
 From there we visit the home of one of the island’s top indigo dyers, who will show us how her family make a range of indigo textiles unique to this island.
 After lunch back on board the Ombak Putih there will be an opportunity to swim or snorkel from one of the island’s pristine sandy beaches.

-After lunch we will drive out of town through paddy fields to a rarely visited weaving village to be greeted by ikat-clad warriors on horseback.
-Sitting in the shade on the veranda of a traditional house we will be welcomed by the entire village and entertained with traditional dances that are still used to welcome important visitors and were used in the past to welcome the warriors back from their headhunting expeditions Textiles will be hanging everywhere and we will be offered a huge array of jewellery, statues, boxes, baskets and other crafts.
-After departing for Rinca, our guests are invited to dress lavishly in their finest ikat cloths for tonight’s farewell dinner party with the captain and crew, who will entertain us on deck with traditional Indonesian songs and dances.
+Today we will drive to a rarely visited weaving village and be greeted by ikat-clad warriors on horseback.
+Sitting in the shade on the veranda of a traditional house we are welcomed by the entire village and entertained with traditional dances that are still used to welcome important visitors and were used in the past to welcome the warriors back from their headhunting expeditions.

 Every effort will be made to carry out our cruise itinerary as planned; however, our itineraries are subject to change at the captain’s discretion.
 When touring at sea, weather, currents, and even harbour masters don’t always co-operate with our planned itinerary, which sometimes make our planned schedules challenging or even impossible to carry out.
 For that reason, our written itineraries must be approached with reasonable flexibility.
 We reserve the right to make alterations due to circumstances beyond our control and/or other factors, in the best interests of all.
 It’s all part of the adventure.